Skip to content

 Our fundraising team will be on hand, supporting you every step of the way.

-Application phases
+Application window

 Who can apply?

 You must be at least 18-years-old on race day.
-Whatever your ability, if you want to run in the marathon, we want to hear from you.
+Whatever your ability, if you want to run the marathon, we want to hear form you.
 We welcome everyone to apply – if you need a support runner, or have other accessibility requirements, we'll work with you to ensure you can take part in the marathon.

 How to apply